Loopring/loopring-web-v2/static/documents/markdown/dual_investment_tutorial_en.md

 Dual Investment is a non-principal protected structured product.
 Upon purchasing, you can select the underlying asset, investment currency, investment amount, and delivery date.
 Your return will be denominated in the investment currency or alternate currency, depending on the below conditions.

+There are two types of Dual Investment products:“Buy Low” and “Sell High”.

+Buy Low products gives you a chance to buy your desired crypto (such as LRC) at a lower price in the future with stablecoins (USDT).

-The Settlement Price is below/above the Target Price at the delivery date.
+- Target Reached:On the Settlement Date, if the Market Price is at or below the Target Price, the target currency (LRC) will be bought;

-- The target is reached if Settlement Price > Target Price;
-- The target is not reached if Settlement Price ≤ Target Price;
+- Target Not Reached:On the Settlement Date, if the Market Price is above the Target Price, then you will keep your stablecoins;
+In both scenarios, you will first earn interest in stablecoins.
+Once the Target Price is reached, your subscription amount and interest income will be used to buy LRC.

+Sell High products gives you a chance to sell your existing crypto (such as LRC) at a higher price in the future (for USDT).

+- Target Reached:On the Settlement Date, the Market Price is at or above the Target Price, your LRC will be sold for USDT.
+- Target Not Reached:On the Settlement Date, the Market Price is below the Target Price, then you will keep your LRC.
+In both scenarios, you will first earn interest in your existing currency (LRC).
+Once the Target Price is reached, your subscription amount and interest income will be sold for USDT.

 Your token for investment is just locked but still in your account as Loopring is a DEX.
-When the transaction expires, if the settlement price is greater than the Target price, you will get a profit and the frozen token will also be unlocked; if the settlement price reaches or is lower than the Target price, your investment and interest income will be converted into the target token at the Target price.

 Each purchased product has a settlement date.
 We will take an average of the market price in the last 30 minutes before 16:00 (UTC+8) on the delivery date as the settlement price.